 Complex Concepts, Activism, Treatment Planning, Customer Rights, Ideas of Management, Secrecy, Care Continuity Quality Enhancement, Establishing

 Between 9 and 15 per cent of exam questions are about safety and infection control.
-Accident prevention, errors prevention, handling of hazardous substances, surgical aseptic technique, standard precautions, and restraint use are all nursing interventions.
+Accident prevention, error prevention, handling of hazardous substances, surgical aseptic technique, standard precautions, and restraint use are all nursing interventions.

 - Health promotion and general upkeep